-Sales and Marketing Costs - Costs associated with sales and marketing was RMB17.4 million (US\$2.5 million) in 2023, decreased by 16.3% compared with RMB20.8 million in 2022.
-We expect such cost will increase in future to support our revenue growth continually.
+Sales and Marketing Costs - Costs associated with sales and marketing was RMB20.9 million (US\$2.9 million) in 2024, increased by 19.9% compared with RMB17.4 million in 2023.
+The increase was in line with the increase of revenue and we expect such cost will increase in future to support our revenue growth continually.
 However, we expect to be more efficient in utilizing our sales and marketing budget to generate better customer conversion rates through (i) stronger brand awareness, (ii) our plan to leverage more content and social media marketing providers and platforms to drive repeat purchases, an increase in Average Order Value ("AOV"), and attract net-new users to our platform, and (iii) improvements in referral rates.

-Debt Obligations - our debt obligations primarily consist of shareholder loans and convertible loans used to finance our ongoing working capital requirements.
-As of December 31, 2023 and December 31, 2022, the outstanding balance on the shareholder loan was RMB83.1 million (US\$11.7 million) and RMB95.6 million respectively.
-The outstanding balances of convertible loans as of December 31, 2023 and December 31, 2022 were RMB21.4 million (US\$3.0 million) and RMB37.8 million, respectively.
+Debt Obligations - our debt obligations primarily consist of shareholder loans, convertible loans and bank borrowings used to finance our ongoing working capital requirements.
+As of December 31, 2024 and December 31, 2023, the outstanding balance on the shareholder loan was RMB84.3 million (US\$11.6 million) and RMB83.1 million respectively.
+The outstanding balances of convertible loans as of December 31, 2024 and December 31, 2023 were RMB13.6 million (US\$1.9 million) and RMB21.4 million, respectively.
+The outstanding balances of bank borrowings both in short-term and long-term as of December 31, 2004 and December 31, 2023 were RMB55.8 million (US\$7.6 million) and RMB27.0 million, respectively.

 Mergers and Acquisitions ("M&A") - M&A is a key growth strategy going forward.
-We will evaluate and opportunistically execute strategic joint ventures (JV), potential investments, and acquisition opportunities with a focus on supplementing and/or complementing our existing products, sales channels, customer-base and/or allow us to optimise our existing supply-chain management capabilities.
+We will evaluate and opportunistically execute strategic joint ventures (JV), potential investments, and acquisition opportunities with a focus on supplementing and/or complementing our existing products, sales channels, customer-base and/or allow us to optimize our existing supply-chain management capabilities.
 The M&A strategy will continue to evolve with our changing needs and requirements.
 M&A is an important part of our strategy to establish our footprint and sales channel internationally.
 We are actively looking at potential targets with revenues in the US, Europe, Australia, SE Asia, and Middle East.
-As a group, we are targeting to have international sales to account for 20 - 30% of total revenue in 2024 and around 50% in 2025.
 However, historically, virtually all of our sales have been in China.
-For example, our international (meaning outside of China) sales were zero in 2022 and accounted for 2.0% of our total revenue for the year ended December 31, 2023.
+For example, our international (meaning outside of China) sales was 2.0% in 2023 and accounted for 10.1% of our total revenue for the year ended December 31, 2024.
 There can be no assurances that we will be successful in generating revenues internationally.
 For example, our M&A strategy may not identify M&A candidates and acquisitions that are completed may not be successfully integrated into our operations and may not produce significant international revenues.
 On December 26, 2023, we entered into an agreement to purchase Yai's Thai, Inc., a leading Thai American food brand and the acquisition was completed in January 2024 and helped us on the expansion in the U.S. market.
-On June 12, 2024, we acquired Omsom, an Asian food brand that has quickly garnered a devoted following for its Cooking Sauces, Saucy Noodles, and bold cultural commentary.